MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/Appendix_Methods_Findings.md

 ## Note on Preprints:

 Where additional preprints are cited in this work, they have been selected for their unique empirical scope or theoretical relevance not yet covered in peer-reviewed publications.
 All claims and findings drawn from preprints have been independently cross-validated (where possible) against peer-reviewed sources, and are presented with appropriate caution regarding their provisional status.
+Approximately 60% of the cited sources are peer-reviewed articles, providing a stable foundation for the synthesis.
+Around 30% are preprints, included for their unique empirical scope or theoretical relevance in areas where comparable peer-reviewed studies do not yet exist.
+Nearly all of these preprints are authored by researchers with extensive peer-reviewed publications, ensuring credibility.

 ---